 Andrea and her husband live in Edmond with their infant daughter.
 Outside of work, Andrea enjoys spending time with her family and friends, traveling, watching sports, cooking, exploring the Oklahoma City/Edmond restaurant scene, and reading.
 She is an avid fan of the Nebraska Cornhuskers, Chicago Cubs, and, of course, the Oklahoma City Thunder.

-- Madison Botizan - Attorney
+- Madison Botizan - Licensed Legal Intern